Data-driven control of continuous-time systems: A synthesis-operator approach

-\paragraph*{Motivation and literature review} Data-driven control has gained attention as an alternative paradigm to model-based control.
+Data-driven control has gained attention as an alternative paradigm for model-based control.
 Instead of identifying an explicit system model, data-driven approaches analyze an unknown system and construct controllers directly from measured trajectory data.
 One of the cornerstones in this field is the fundamental lemma by Willems {\em et.~al.}~\cite{Willems2005}, which essentially states that for linear time-invariant systems, all possible trajectories can be represented by finitely many trajectories if the input data are persistently exciting.
-This lemma has spurred various data-driven techniques for system analysis and controller design via system representations based on Hankel matrices of data trajectories; see, e.g., \cite{DePersis2020,Koch2022,Alsalti2025}.
+This lemma has spurred various data-driven techniques for system analysis and controller design, using system representations based on Hankel matrices of data trajectories; see, e.g., \cite{DePersis2020,Koch2022,Alsalti2025}.

 The notion of data informativity, introduced in \cite{Waarde2020}, provides another theoretical framework for data-driven control.
-This framework examines whether the available data suffice to guarantee a specified property for every system compatible with the data, and whether controllers satisfying desired properties can be constructed from the data.
-Informativity for stabilization was characterized in \cite{Waarde2020}, and subsequent studies \cite{Waarde2023SIAM,Bisoffi2024,Kaminaga2025} addressed noisy data.
-See the survey \cite{Waarde2023} for further references on data informativity.
-Much of the literature focused on discrete-time systems, reflecting the sampled nature of measurements.
+This framework examines whether the available data suffice to guarantee a specified property for all systems consistent with the data, and whether controllers that achieve the desired control objectives for all data-consistent systems can be constructed from the data.
+Informativity for stabilization was characterized in \cite{Waarde2020}, and subsequent studies \cite{Waarde2022TAC,Waarde2023SIAM,Bisoffi2024,Kaminaga2025} addressed noisy data.
+See the introductory article \cite{Waarde2023} for further references on data informativity.
+Much of the literature has focused on discrete-time systems, reflecting the sampled nature of measurements.
 However, many physical systems evolve in continuous time.
 This paper investigates informativity for stabilization of continuous-time systems.